Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 </figure> <br>

 <p> Finally, the k-means with three clusters can be mapped (Figure 30).
-This presents a fairly interesting result, as cluster 3 now represents the areas that suffered the least from severe drought -- these areas are not particularly spatially clustered, though most of them appear in western Kentucky, Louisville, and some portions of central and eastern Kentucky.
+This presents an interesting result, as cluster 3 now represents the areas that suffered the least from severe drought -- these areas are not particularly spatially clustered, though most of them appear in western Kentucky, Louisville, and some portions of central and eastern Kentucky.
 Cluster 1, which represents the areas with the most severe drought trends, is primarily centered in parts of central Kentucky and southern parts of the Bluegrass region.
-Some portions of eastern Kentucky most severly affected by drought are also in cluster 1.
-Cluster 2, which represents areas with moderately severe drought, is scattered throughout the state, though northern Kentucky and some parts of eastern and western kentucky tend to hold most of cluster 2's members.  </p> <br>
+Some portions of eastern Kentucky, most severely affected by drought, are also in cluster 1.
+Cluster 2, which represents areas with moderately severe drought, is scattered throughout the state, though northern Kentucky and some parts of eastern and western Kentucky tend to hold most of cluster 2's members.  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src= "https://i.imgur.com/34iU25q.jpeg" alt="KTimeMap3" style="width:100%;max-width:625px">